stsievert/salmon/paper/paper.md

 Many "active machine learning" methods have been proposed to reduce the number of queries required [@ckl; @ste].
-These show gains, at least offline when computation is not a limitation [@erkle].
+These show gains, at least offline when computation is not a limitation.
 However, the online deployment of these algorithms has posed more challenges [@next].

 # Related work